IAMlKeno/red-canyon/red-canyon-web/README.md

-# red-canyon-web
+# Red Canyon [Web]

-This template should help get you started developing with Vue 3 in Vite.
+This is the frontend implementation of the Red Canyon project.
+It uses Vuejs 3 and Vite.

 ## Recommended IDE Setup